wayneandlayne/BricktronicsButton/API.md

 ## bool isPressed(void)

 Query the button to see if it is current pressed.

-### Return value

-* true - If the button is currently pressed
+Returns true if the button is pressed, false if released.
-* false - If the button is not currently pressed

 ## bool isReleased(void)

 Query the button to see if it is current released.

-### Return value

-* true - If the button is not currently pressed
+Returns true if the button is released, false if pressed.
-* false - If the button is currently pressed